Kraftabie/Kraftabie/README.md

 Whether that would be eggs, Notch Apples, horse armor, every single item will be craftable!

 For more information on how to install, and other useful information, please check the [wiki](https://github.com/Kraftabie/kraftabie-mod/wiki)!

+# Notice!
+This mod is for 1.15.X versions of Minecraft, please make sure you are on those versions and not anything else.